 Yin and Restorative yoga are quite often described interchangeably in class descriptions.
-Anyone looking to begin or deepen their practice can be left scratching their head when they enter a labeled Yin class expecting a little R & R and are called upon to become aware of their deepest physical, and oftentimes emotional layers, in a given asana (pose).
+Anyone looking to begin or deepen their practice can be left scratching their head when they enter a labeled Yin class expecting some R & R and are called upon to become aware of their deepest physical, and oftentimes emotional layers, in a given asana (pose).
 That is because Yin yoga targets the connective tissue of the body– the bones, ligaments, and joints–through passive stress, in often supine positions.
-Restorative yoga is meant to be a practice that uses props to physically support the body so that a yogi can exert minimal effort in a position.
+Restorative yoga uses props to physically support the body so that a yogi can exert minimal effort in a position, and find the greatest state of ease.
 This encourages the parasympathetic nervous system to switch on and promote relaxation.

 Here’s where the confusion ultimately lies.
 It is in that word “restore,”–which many of us take to mean “soften” or “ease”–that plays an integral part in how we define and practice Yin yoga.
 In this case it does not exactly equal comfort.
-In Yin yoga to restore means to rebuild, re-experience, re-lease, which can release and stretch the fascia, or deep muscle tissue.
-When you’re in a Yin pose, like pigeon for instance, for a long period of time–that is, several minutes–our experience of the pose can cause sensations to volley up and down like a strongman carnival game.
+In Yin yoga to restore means to rebuild, re-experience, re-lease, which leads to the stretching of the fascia, or deep muscle tissue.
+When you’re in a Yin pose, like Pigeon for instance, for a long period of time–that is, several minutes–our experience of the pose can cause sensations to volley up and down like a strongman carnival game.
 The vitality and vulnerability that a Yin pose can exhume into awareness can be healing nonetheless, which is also the prime goal of Restorative yoga, as we know it.
+To heal.

 On the outside an asana assumes the same outward shape no matter what the class is labeled.
 Poses crossover all the time across the many categories of yoga classes and traditions.
 You will often hear poses being called by different names in a Yin verses a Restorative class because although the pose bears the same shape, the activity in the body is observed through a different perspective, and oftentimes elicits an entirely different response in the body.
 For example, in the Hatha tradition Cobra pose, the legs as well as the arms are activated, anchored to the floor, pressing down.
 The muscles are contracted.
 In the Restorative version of the same name, a rolled blanket can be placed underneath the pelvis, elbows on the floor, or a chair can be used with the hands wrapping back on the seat or resting on the knees.
 In Yin’s Seal pose, the legs are soft, pelvis sinks into the mat and the arms support the chest while the energy reaches towards the sky from the crown of the head, both elongating the upper back while releasing the tail bone towards the floor.
 The sensation becomes isolated as the weight from your center of gravity sinks down.